Sunday, July 31, 2011

 For the field work, they used sturdy Army Bridge Erection Boats.
 These were sent away to some other Army base.
 I like strange heavy-duty equipment like this.

-All images except the last (the boat) were taken with a Panasonic G1 digital camera with Lumix 14-45mm lens, tripod-mounted.
+All images except the last (the boat) are from my Panasonic G1 digital camera with a Lumix 14-45mm lens, tripod-mounted.
 The in-camera black and white mode is very nice, with results as good as reprocessing the RAW file.

 Update April 30, 2012: The shelter is actively being dismantled.